smilgies/scilab/indexGIXS-3B/README-3B.md

 Version History

 Version 3B fixes some minor issues in version 3A.
 In addition the code was cleaned up some more.
+I recommend recompiling the libraries using the scripts "generate_GIXSlib-3B.sce" and "generate_dlib-3A", in particular when switching to a different Scilab version.

 Version 3A is the first version of indexGIXS that was published on GitHub and contains extensions and code clean-up from the previous versions that were distributed via dropbox.